 Following that cheerful thought was an hour and a half of thinking, "I have no fucking idea what any of this means."
 It was completely opaque.
 The worst part was that a number of my classmates were nodding their heads, writing stuff down, and seemed to get it with no problem.

-So I was either the only dumb one in the class, or they were just better at hiding their dismay than I was.
+So either I was the only complete dunderhead in the class, or they were just better at hiding their dismay than I was.

 Anyhow, I think that was the moment I realized a career in research physics was not in the cards for me.